-6. 10-year Program and Biennial Budget Principles
+7. 10-year Program and Biennial Budget Principles

 At the April 2021 VTA Board meeting, the Board approved the 2016 Measure B 10-year Program and Biennial Budget Principles.
-The 10-year Program considers the needs of the program and projects over a 10-year period and is now the basis for the development of the Program's Biennial Budget.
-The corresponding Principles apply to all the 2016 Measure B program categories and will continue to guide the development of the Biennial Budget and 10-year Program.
+The Principles apply to all the 2016 Measure B program categories and guide the development of the Biennial Budget and 10-year Program.